 Dr. Robinson completed Medical School at UBC, his residency in Family Medicine in Calgary, and a fellowship in Sport and Exercise Medicine in Calgary.
 As a Sport Medicine Physician, he is the Chief Medical Officer for the Calgary Roughnecks (2014 - present), Team Physician for the Calgary Stampeders (2015 - present), and Team Physician for the Calgary Hitmen (2015 - present).
 He has also been part of the core medical team for multi-sport games including the PanAm Games (Toronto 2015), FISU World University Games (Taiwan 2017, Korea 2015, China 2011), and Canada Games (Prince George 2015, Sherbrooke 2013).

 In his spare time, Dr. Robinson enjoys crate digging for records to add to his collection of 60’s soul records, wearing out his granny gear on mountain passes, and exploring the city 42.2 km at a time.

-Shari is a Registered Physical Therapist with 20 years of clinical experience.
+Shari is a Registered Physical Therapist with over 23 years of clinical experience.
 She has completed post-graduate certifications in sport, acupuncture, IMS and manual therapy.
-In 2013, she completed a MSc in Biomechanics.
+In 2013, she completed a MSc in Biomechanics with a focus on running injuries.
 Shari enjoys educating people about injury prevention.